Our Products

 Road maintenance trucks, rail grinding vehicles, emergency utility repair rigs.
 Bounced around on bad roads, started cold in January, run flat out in August, stored wet over winter.

 On a typical utility truck the compressor sits on a frame rail or a crossmember behind the cab, sometimes inside an enclosure, sometimes exposed, sharing the chassis with a hydraulic power unit, a tool storage box, a generator, and whatever mission-specific equipment the truck carries.
 Space is tight.
 Weight is tracked.
 And every component on the truck vibrates in sympathy with everything else, plus the road input.
 A compressor that needs tight rotor clearances to function is being asked to maintain those clearances while the entire platform flexes and bounces on leaf springs at highway speed.
-A vane compressor, where the sealing element presses outward against the bore under its own force and self-adjusts to any minor bore distortion from chassis flex, is a less demanding installation.
+A vane compressor, where the sealing element presses outward against the bore under its own force and self-adjusts to any minor bore distortion from chassis flex, does not need that kind of structural rigidity from the mounting.

-Cold-start behavior is where field technicians who maintain mobile fleets tend to form their strongest opinions.
+Cold-start behavior is where field technicians who maintain mobile fleets have the strongest opinions.

 On screw compressors, low-temperature contraction can reduce rotor clearances enough to spike breakaway torque past what the starter motor can deliver.
-Vane machines have a different cold-start issue, stiff oil that resists vane extension, but the back-pressure oil circuit and residual oil film on the bore usually provide enough initial sealing to get compression going.
-Among people who actually service these trucks, vane machines have a reputation as cold-weather starters, which is not something any manufacturer can claim in a spec sheet because it depends too much on oil grade, ambient conditions, and the state of the battery.
-The technicians say it, and they keep saying it.
+Vane machines have a different cold-start issue: stiff oil that resists vane extension.
+The back-pressure oil circuit and residual oil film on the bore usually provide enough initial sealing to get compression going.
+Fleet technicians call vane machines good cold-weather starters.
+No manufacturer can put that in a spec sheet because it depends on oil grade, ambient conditions, and the state of the battery.
+The technicians say it anyway, and they keep saying it, and that is worth something even if it is not a certifiable claim.

 The downside on mobile installations is parts availability.
 A screw compressor from Atlas Copco or Ingersoll Rand can get service parts from a distributor in almost any mid-sized city.
 A Mattei or Hydrovane unit in a remote location might wait days for vane sets or oil separator elements, because the distribution network is thinner.
-Fleet managers who run vane-equipped trucks in remote territories tend to carry spare vane kits on the vehicle or at the depot.
-It works, it just requires planning that the screw compressor fleet does not.
+Fleet managers who run vane-equipped trucks in remote territories carry spare vane kits on the vehicle or at the depot.
+It works, it just requires planning.

 Textiles

 Air-jet loom weft insertion requires steady, continuous airflow.
 Rapier and projectile looms are less demanding, but air-jet machines will stumble on even brief supply interruptions.
 Vane compressors deliver that steady flow.
-In small and medium weaving operations, they have been the default for years, and nobody seems to be in a hurry to change.
+In small and medium weaving operations, they have been the default for years.

-The more interesting question is why they survive in textile environments at all, given how dusty weaving sheds are.
+Why they survive in textile environments at all, given how dusty weaving sheds are, is a reasonable question.
 Cotton fibers, polyester dust, sizing residue, all getting pulled toward the compressor intake.
 Even with good filtration, fine particulate gets through.
 Inside an oil-flooded vane compressor, ingested dust gets captured by the oil film and flushed to the oil filter.
 Composite vane materials have enough compliance to absorb minor abrasive particles without starting the kind of erosion cascade that damages hard metal rotor surfaces.

-There is a side effect that relates to oil analysis programs.
-In textile plants, the oil samples from vane compressors tend to show elevated particulate counts earlier than in cleaner environments, which sometimes triggers premature oil changes if the maintenance team is following a generic oil analysis protocol written for a clean factory.
+One thing worth mentioning for anyone setting up a vane compressor in a weaving shed: the oil samples from vane compressors in textile plants show elevated particulate counts earlier than in cleaner environments.
+This sometimes triggers premature oil changes if the maintenance team is following a generic oil analysis protocol written for a clean factory.
 Some Mattei distributors have put out application-specific oil analysis guidelines for textile customers with adjusted alarm thresholds.
-A small detail, but it comes up often enough in the field that somebody setting up a vane compressor in a weaving shed should be aware of it.

 Small Shops